psthomas/psthomas.github.io/_posts/2016-12-08-presidential-election.md

 </figure>

 Like many people, I'm still recovering from the results of the election.
-A part of the process for me is coming up with an accurate description of what actually happened, so this post attempts to do so by building a few visualizations.
+Part of the process for me is coming up with an accurate description of what actually happened, so this post attempts to do so by building a few visualizations.

 Building a graphic that clearly communicates the election results is difficult because you need to do a few things simultaneously: